 The new regulations will create a line of demarcation between medical aid products and health insurance.
 They also stipulate that primary health care insurance policies will be provided – but only within the framework of the Medical Schemes Act.

-Health Minister Aaron Motsoaledi asked the Council of Medical Schemes to give a two-year exemption for primary health care insurance policies.
+Health Minister Aaron Motsoaledi asked the Council for Medical Schemes to give a two-year exemption for primary health care insurance policies.
 While the Department of Health did more research into the creation of a budget benefit option guideline.